marksimpson82/personal-site-blog/_posts/2014-08-07-the-fundamentals-of-unit-testing-arrange-act-assert.md

 ## Assert

-The assertion is the part that ensures that your expectations are met.&#160; You can cobble objects together and call any number of methods, but unless you actually check a _meaningful_ result, there’s little point in it.&#160; Without a good assertion, the best you can do is prove that the unit of code under test hasn’t crashed – there’s very little value in this.
+The assertion is the part that ensures that your expectations are met.
+You can cobble objects together and call any number of methods, but unless you actually check a _meaningful_ result, there’s little point in it.
+Without a good assertion, the best you can do is prove that the unit of code under test hasn’t crashed – there’s very little value in this.

 This step is often called the “Assert” phase.